-Nutrition and Fads
+Good Nutrition and Fad Diets

 2 Important Things to Note

 Number One: There is no such thing as losing weight in only one spot of your body.
 It’s just not how we were made.
-If we could dictate where we lose weight then we would have put it on in the places we wanted it in the first place.
+If we could dictate where we lose weight, then we would have put it on in the places we wanted it in the first place.

 Now, don’t give up hope – you can tone the areas you want that have gotten flabby

 because you haven’t been paying attention to them and suddenly one day you look in the mirror and you have NO idea who that is and why they look like that!
 Yes, life can be cruel.
 But nutrition is how you can make the mirror your friend.
-Working out alone won’t accomplish what you want, if it’s a 30% BMI, you need to watch what you eat as well.
+Working out alone won’t do what you want, if it’s a 30% BMI, you need to watch what you eat as well.

 Sure, sugar tastes good and gives you energy, but what happens an hour later when you begin feeling tired and want another piece of candy.
 That’s a vicious cycle.